 In recent decades, advancements achieved in pharmacological treatment have significantly improved the prognosis of patients with chronic HF.

-Among the medications recommended by guidelines for the improvement outcomes in chronic heart failure along with ACEi (angiotensin-converting enzyme inhibitor ) or ARB (angiotensin receptor blocker) or ARNi (angiotensin receptor‐neprilysin inhibitor), MRA (steroidal mineralocorticoid receptor antagonist) and SGLT2i (sodium‐glucose cotransporter‐2 inhibitor), especially in patients with HF and reduced ejection fraction (HFrEF), betablockers improved the prognosis by blocking sympathetic activity, reducing catecholamine release and heart rate improving cardiac remodeling.3,4
+Guideline recommended medications for the improvement of outcomes in chronic heart failure with reduced ejection fraction (HFrEF) include: ACEi (angiotensin-converting enzyme inhibitor) or ARB (angiotensin receptor blocker) or ARNi (angiotensin receptor‐neprilysin inhibitor), MRA (mineralocorticoid receptor antagonist), SGLT2i (sodium‐glucose cotransporter‐2 inhibitor) and diuretics.6,7

 References: